What's happened

 How we got here

-Rob Reiner rose to fame as an actor on 'All in the Family' before establishing himself as a director with films like 'This Is Spinal Tap,' 'Stand By Me,' and 'The Princess Bride.'
-His work was characterized by versatility, humor, and storytelling that resonated across generations.
-His death marks the end of a prolific career that influenced both comedy and drama in Hollywood.
+Rob Reiner rose to fame as an actor on 'All in the Family' before establishing himself as a director.
+His debut, 'This Is Spinal Tap,' in 1984, was a groundbreaking mockumentary.
+He went on to direct beloved films such as 'Stand By Me,' 'The Princess Bride,' and 'A Few Good Men,' known for their storytelling and versatility.
+His work often combined humor, emotion, and human insight, making him a distinctive voice in Hollywood.
+His death marks the end of a prolific career that influenced multiple generations of filmmakers and audiences.

 Go deeper